Student Branding Academy Membership Videos

 - How to tell your own, authentic, story in a way admissions officers and hiring managers can easily discover online

-As you learned in week #1: The best way to stand out is to create a custom portfolio that will let future colleges and employers find all of the positive attributes about you in their first click.
+As you learned in the SBA preview, the best way to stand out is to create a custom portfolio that will let future colleges and employers find all of the positive attributes about you in their first click.
 This will also reduce confusion so prospects won’t click on other people (with the same name) in your Google results.

 Building a personal portfolio is a great way for students to shine online by showing their unique personality, talents, passions, and potential.